 Brands have a rather anemic notion of marketing analytics, as we discussed in a recent post on big data analytics.
-They focus too much of promotion, not enough on marketing; too much of pressuring purchases, not enough on building lasting relationships.
+They focus too much on promotion, not enough on marketing; too much on pressuring purchases, not enough on building lasting relationships.
+Today, we’ll discuss marketing analytics that drives ROI.

-In today’s discussion, I want to focus on using marketing analytics to drive ROI across the entire conversion funnel — such as the one on the right.
+In today’s discussion, I want to focus on using marketing analytics that drives ROI across the entire conversion funnel — such as the one on the right.

 I’ll get through the first 4 stages today and we’ll pick on the last 2 in my next post.
 Too few marketing funnels recognize that there’s still marketing to do after the sale!